andotherstuff/garland-protocol/garland-v0.1.md

 - Directory structure (directories are encrypted like files)
 - Relationships between blobs (no plaintext linking)

-The encryption is semantic-identical plaintexts produce different ciphertexts due to random per-file keys.
+The encryption is semantically secure: identical plaintexts produce different ciphertexts due to random per-file keys.
 Servers cannot detect when users store the same content.

-### 17.2 Integrity
+### 16.2 Integrity

 Content addressing provides integrity at multiple levels.
 Share hashes verify individual share integrity.
 Block hashes (stored in inodes) verify decrypted block integrity.
-The Merkle DAG structure verifies structural integrity-any modification to any blob changes the root hash.
+The Merkle DAG structure verifies structural integrity: any modification to any blob changes the root hash.

 Content addressing detects ciphertext tampering.
 If an attacker modifies stored data, the SHA-256 hash will not match the share ID, and the data will be rejected before decryption is attempted.

-### 17.3 Availability
+### 16.3 Availability

 Erasure coding ensures availability despite server failures.
 With (n, k) parameters, data survives the loss of any n - k servers.
 The hash chain ensures commit history survives relay churn as long as at least one relay retains the events.

 The system does not provide availability against censorship or targeted attacks where adversaries deliberately destroy more than n - k shares simultaneously.

-### 17.4 Authentication
+### 16.4 Authentication

 Nostr signatures authenticate all state changes.
 Only the holder of the nsec can publish valid commit events.
 Blossom authorization events prevent unauthorized uploads or deletions.

 Relays and servers can verify signature validity but cannot forge signatures.
 A compromised relay could refuse to serve events (availability attack) but cannot produce fake commits (integrity preserved).

-### 17.5 Key Compromise
+### 16.5 Key Compromise

 If the nsec is compromised, all security properties fail.
 The attacker can: